How to choose and buy a kayak

 Sit-on-top vs. Sit-inside

-Many people are worried about “the roll” if they buy a sit-inside.
-And it is essential that you know how to survive in an emergency.
+Newbies worry about “the roll” of a sit-inside, and it is essential that you know how to survive in an emergency.
 If you are afraid of the roll, or don’t want to learn it, then get a large cockpit that will let you slide out, or buy a sit-on-top that lets you slide off.
-Either way, you should practice your dismount in calm, shallow water so you know what to do in an emergency.
+Either way, practice rolling out of your boat in calm, shallow water.

 Rolling off the boat for a swim, snorkel or a dive is far easier from a sit-on-top.
 Most have a deck surface to store your wet gear, and sit-on-tops are much easier to re-board — something to consider, especially if you frequent the Florida Keys.